East Beirut canton: Inter-Christian fighting

+In 1977, relations within the Lebanese Front became strained between the Lebanese Phalanges and its close allies in the Marada Movement.
+This follows a decision by the Phalanges to try to ally with Israel, which the Maradas, long-time allies of Syria and anti-Zionists, categorically refuse.

+It was then that regular clashes between the phalanges of Bachir Gemayel and the Marada Brigade were reported, the most notable was in the killing of Tony Frangieh and other 35 people were killed during this surprise attack in 1978.
+This event is known as the Ehden massacre.
+The militia responded with an attack targeting Kataeb members in the Beqaa valley killing 26 people.

 Tigers Resistance

 Relations between the NLP political board and the Tigers' military command soured after the former, headed by Camille Chamoun, supported Syria's military intervention in June that year whereas the latter, now led by Camille's son Dany Chamoun, opposed it.
 Fearing that its own party's militia was getting out of his control, Camille tacitly allowed its Kataeb rivals to absorb the Tigers' into the Lebanese Forces (LF) under Bachir Gemayel.
 Dany's adamant refusal of allowing the Tigers to be incorporated led to a Phalangist assault on his militia's headquarters in Safra on July 7, 1980, which resulted in a massacre that claimed up to 500 lives, including civilians and 80 of Dany's men (other source states that the dead toll amounted to 150 Tigers' fighters).

 War of Liberation and territorial Handover to the LAF

 On 1 April 1990, during the War of Liberation, Elias Hrawi’s government mandated Fleet Admiral Elie Hayek to take over LF barracks in the governorate.
 This was part of an agreement between Samir Geagea and Hrawi whereby the army would militarily and politically take over 2/3 of the canton (the remaining 1/3 being the Northern governorate and Achrafieh in East Beirut), but the militia’s 10,000 strong force would remain intact for the time being.

 Michel Aoun, however, had publicly stated that he would not accept the handoff or any alliance between the LF and the Hrawi government.
 As the Elimination War was ravaging East Beirut and its suburbs (up to the Metn), the handoff actually began in Keserwan district – at the level of Nahr el-Kalb – up to Barbara.

 By May, however, the LF had taken over the entire coastline from Jounieh to Beirut from Aoun’s troops, completely cutting off naval supply routes.
 In addition, Geagea placed Hayek in an LF barrack in Jounieh as a symbol of his willingness to integrate with the government, defying Aoun’s refusal of any Hrawi-LF alliance.
 These developments, combined with the Syrian army’s support, dramatically shifted the odds in favour of the Taif agreement and its government.